kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/README.md

 Kaylee:
 - Worked on solution proposal, subsystem progress, and task partition slides for midterm presentation
-- researched tests for validation plan for ring oscillator
+- Researched tests for validation plan for ring oscillator
-- completed purpose and scope for FSR
+- Completed purpose and scope for FSR

 Week (9/25-9/29):
 - Presented Midterm Presentation (9/25)